These easy Rotisserie Chicken Taco Bowls make a healthy delicious dinner or a great make-ahead lunch. Nutritious, filling, and versatile!

 Taco bowls are one of my favorite go-to foods when I’m not sure what I want to eat – or when I have a bunch of different ingredients I need to use up.
-That’s exactly what this recipe does: uses your leftover rotisserie chicken, some beans, and quinoa, along with some veggies.
+That’s exactly what this recipe does: uses your leftover rotisserie chicken paired with whole grains, beans, and whatever veggies you have on hand.

 What Goes in a Rotisserie Chicken Taco Bowl?